bcobo/SIRENA/doc/SIRENA.rst

 * **PABMXLFF**: **PAB** according to :option:`largeFilter`.
 If :option:`largeFilter` is a base-2, it does not appear (although several calibration energies are included in the library)
 * **DAB**: vectors :math:`(S_{\beta}-S_{\alpha})/(E_{\beta}-E_{\alpha})`, :math:`D(t)_{\alpha\beta}` in :ref:`first order approach <optimalFilter_NSD>`.
 It appears if there are several calibration energies (not only one) included in the library.

-If :option:`preBuffer` = yes, the library will be built by using the filter lengths and their corresponding preBuffer values read from the XML input file, no matter :option:`PulseLength` or :option:`largeFilter` values.
+If :option:`preBuffer` = yes, the library will be built by using the filter lengths and their corresponding preBuffer values read from the XML input file.
 The length of the *PULSE*, *PULSEB0*, *MF*, *MFB0*, *PAB* and *DAB* columns will be the maximum of the *post* values plus the maximum of the *pB* values in the XML file (being the *post* values the samples between two consecutive pulses according to the grading and *pBi* their corresposponding preBuffer values).

 The *FIXFILTT* HDU contains pre-calculated optimal filters in the time domain for different lengths, calculated from the matched filters (*MF* or *MFB0* columns) in **Tx** columns, or from the *DAB* column, in the **ABTx** columns.
 The lengths *x* will be base-2 values and will vary from the base-2 system value closest-lower than or equal-to the :option:`largeFilter` decreasing until 2.
 Moreover, **Txmax** and **ABTxmax** columns being *xmax* = :option:`largeFilter` are added if :option:`largeFilter` is not a base-2 value.
 The *FIXFILTT* HDU always contains **Tx** columns but **ABTx** columns only appear if there are several calibration energies (not only one) included in the library.
 If :option:`preBuffer` = yes, there will be so many **Tx** columns (or **ABTx** columns) as different grades in the XML input file.